ChaariMahmoud/Hotel-Booking-App/README.md

 #### Branches
 main: Contains the frontend code.
-backend: Contains the backend code.
+master: Contains the backend code.
 #### Contributing
 Contributions are welcome!
 Feel free to open issues and pull requests.